etmitchell2022/Final-Space-Race/README.md

 - Use the right and left arrows to move the car forward and backward.
 These controls also work with rotating the car when it is off the ground.
 - Press escape to pause and unpause the game
 - Make it through each level without flipping over.
+- Collect coins to use for purchasing new vehicles.

 ## Reflection